Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Introduction

-Specifically, given a base table with labeled instances for a prediction ML task, such as classification or regression, and a set of candidate tables, feature augmentation aims to enrich the base table with additional features from the candidate tables.
-As in previous works~\cite{vldb20-arda, icde22-autofeature, icde24-autofeat, icde25-featpilot}, we assume that the candidate tables are connected to the base table and to each other through primary–foreign key relationships, forming a \textit{join graph}.
-This process involves identifying useful columns from the candidate tables and determining the join paths that connect them to the base table.
-By executing these one-hop or multi-hop joins, the base table is augmented with new features, producing an enriched training dataset that combines original and external features.
+In practice, useful features for training a Machine Learning (ML) model are often scattered across multiple relational tables rather than confined to a single table.
+To address this, prior work has proposed \emph{feature augmentation}~\cite{vldb20-arda, icde22-autofeature, icde23-metam, icde24-autofeat, icde25-featpilot}.
+Given a \emph{base} table with labeled instances for an ML task, such as classification or regression, and a set of \emph{candidate} tables, feature augmentation aims to automatically enrich the base table by discovering and integrating additional features via joins.
+This requires identifying useful attributes in candidate tables and determining the \emph{join paths} that connect them to the base table.
+Executing these (possibly multi-hop) joins produces an enriched dataset that can substantially improve ML performance.